 Ranking Top Stanley Cup Champs From Canada

-That Montreal is the upstart challenger against a team from the Gulf Coast of Florida is a perfect metaphor in just how much the NHL has changed in the 50+ seasons since it first expanded in 1967.
+That Montreal was an upstart challenger against a team from the Gulf Coast of Florida last season is a perfect metaphor for just how much the NHL has changed in the 50+ seasons since it first expanded in 1967.
 Since the Original Six became the Dirty Dozen, 16 teams in the Great White North have hoisted the Stanley Cup.
-There were seven straight Stanley Cups won by Canadian teams from 1984-90 but no team from Canada has won the NHL’s top prize since Montreal did so in 1993.
+There were seven straight Stanley Cups won by Canadian teams from 1984-90 but no team from Canada has won the NHL’s top prize in 28 years.

 1970-71 Montreal Canadiens